corda/corda/docs/source/docker-image.rst

             -v /home/user/cordaBase/certificates:/opt/corda/certificates \
             -v /home/user/cordaBase/persistence:/opt/corda/persistence \
             -v /home/user/cordaBase/logs:/opt/corda/logs \
-            -v /home/TeamCityOutput/cordapps:/opt/corda/cordapps \
+            -v /path/to/cordapps:/opt/corda/cordapps \
             -p 10200:10200 \
             -p 10201:10201 \
-            corda/corda-4.0-snapshot:latest
+            corda/corda-4.0:RELEASE

-As the node runs within a container, several mount points are required
+As the node runs within a container, several mount points are required:

 1. CorDapps - CorDapps must be mounted at location ``/opt/corda/cordapps``
 2. Certificates - certificates must be mounted at location ``/opt/corda/certificates``
 3. Config - the node config must be mounted at location ``/etc/corda/node.config``
 4. Logging - all log files will be written to location ``/opt/corda/logs``

-If using the H2 database
+If using the H2 database:

 5. Persistence - the folder to hold the H2 database files must be mounted at location ``/opt/corda/persistence``